bmvc2025/bmvc2025.github.io/attending/plan-your-visit.md

 index: 1
 ---

-## Getting to Sheffield
+## A conference in Sheffield...

-The Welcome to Sheffield website provides information on getting to Sheffield using a range of transport options: <https://www.welcometosheffield.co.uk/visit/getting-to-sheffield/>
+The [Welcome to Sheffield website](https://www.welcometosheffield.co.uk) provides a wealth of information on being [a delegate at a conference in Sheffield](https://www.welcometosheffield.co.uk/conference/information-for-delegates/).

+This includes information on getting to Sheffield: <https://www.welcometosheffield.co.uk/visit/getting-to-sheffield/>

 ## Hotel information